Grohden/expo-asset-issue/README.md

 ## Expo issue with hermes and assets ONLY in release builds

-This is a reproduction of the issue: TODO ADD LINK
+This is a reproduction of the issue: https://github.com/expo/expo/issues/34166

 The issue is that the assets are not loading in the release build when hermes is disabled.